carlherrmann/starter-hugo-research-group/content/projects/deep/index.md

 +++
 # Project title.
-title = "03 - deep-learning applications to genomics"
+title = "Deep-learning applications to genomics"

 # Date this page was created.
 date = 2016-04-27T00:00:00